Herping: Geographical differences

 In Canada and other high-latitude countries, the herping season lasts 6–8 months, depending on the area.
 Ontario is the most herpetologically diverse province in Canada.
 While species lists may seem high, many Canadian herps have extremely limited ranges and exist only in isolated populations.
 Many Canadian herp species are threatened and in some cases, great care is taken to protect remnant populations.

 The United States contains a large number of different habitats and thus has a wide diversity of reptiles and amphibians.
 In some parts of the country, such as South Florida and South Texas, herping can be productive year-round because of moderate winter temperatures.
 In most cooler parts of the country the herps hibernate in the winter and thus are mostly inaccessible to herpers.
 Popular herping destinations in the United States are southern California, southern Arizona, Texas, and Florida.
 These states boast an incredible diversity of herps as well as several species that are highly sought after by herps.
+The highest diversity of salamander in the world can be found in the southern Appalachians.
 It is no coincidence that all of these states are in the southern part of the country; reptiles and amphibians are ectothermic (cold-blooded) and thus are typically more abundant in warmer climates.